farbodhashemian/API-LAB/README.md

 Then we each chose an example from the library and went with it: Aziza expanded on the cube and created the moon and added space as a background.
 Liam found some cool molecules and made his own selection of molecules, he also tried to add a drop-down menu so that the user can browse through the molecules "menu".
 Farbod worked with 3D text that expanded and when it gathered you can read the text, he also had fun with changing background colors and add gradients.
 Monica found a dancing character and tried to change it to a dancing stormtrooper.

+Designers can use three.js library to generate 3D graphics in a fast and easy way.
+Also, designers can benefit from the library when setting a 3D scene and using an external data to represent 3D models, as the library can translate many coordination files into 3D graphics.

 We each worked on our own examples but mostly during group meetings so that we could talk and help each other, so I guess to some extent we're all aware of the challenges the others faced.
 We didn't intent to work with different features, but it sort of happened and this sort of forced us to become more aware of how complex WebGL can be.